-At enormous personal costs we have kept the facility to a high standard during the downturn since the fire in June 2014 and will endeavour to carry this on in the future.
+Our application has come from a need to protect a popular and successful golf course, a designated tourist attraction, and to provide modest onsite accommodation that we believe is in harmony with this coastal links setting.
+At enormous personal costs we have kept the facility to a high standard during the downturn since the fire in June 2014 and we will endeavour to carry this on in the future.
 However our investment to date will be put into jeopardy if caretaker accommodation is not permitted.
-We believe that consent will secure the longevity of the business to which we are so committed.
+We are 100% confident that consent to our application will secure the longevity of the business to which we are so committed.
+We are equally confident that refusal will provide us with a future full of anxiety and uncertainly, to the clear detriment of this valuable local asset.